bharathmit/SpringBoot-RabbitMQ/README.md

 ## Prerequisites

-1.Download and install Java 1.7 Development Kit:
+1.Download and install Java 1.7 Development Kit.

-2.Download and install the latest version of Maven (at least version 3.3.1) 3.Download and install the Git Client.
+2.Download and install the latest version of Maven (at least version 3.3.1).

+3.Download and install the Git Client.

 4.Download and install the MySQL Server and GUI.

 5.Recommended to user Eclipse IDE.

 ### Steps